Deadlock (1970 film)

-Deadlock is a 1970 West German Spaghetti Western directed by Roland Klick.
+Deadlock is a 1970 West German neo-Western film directed by Roland Klick.
 It is perhaps best known for the soundtrack supplied by the German rock band Can.
 The songs Can wrote for this film appear on their 1970 album, Soundtracks.
 Today Deadlock is considered a cult classic.

 Plot

 A heat-battered young man, "Kid," wanders a desert terrain (implied to be near the California/Mexico border) with a metal suitcase full of money, a machine gun, and a bullet wound in his arm.
 Collapsing, he is found by Charles Dump, a former supervisor for a now-desolate mining community nearby, who initially steals his suitcase and leaves him for dead.
 Upon returning to the scene (possibly to either rescue him or finish killing him), Kid has revived and forces him at gunpoint to drive him to safety.

 Dump lives in the deserted compound with Corinna, a former brothel operator, and Jessy, her mute daughter, whom Dump is likely the father of.
-Dump deduces that Kid has robbed the bank of the nearest town, and has chosen to walk the desert rather than use the train to get away to lay low.
+Dump deduces that Kid has robbed the bank of the nearest town, and has chosen to walk the desert rather than use the train to get away to lie low.
 He refuses to remove the bullet from Kid's arm, hoping the injury and infection will kill him, but upon the proddings of Jessy, he finally takes it out, allowing Kid to heal.
 Kid warns that his partner, Mr. Sunshine, will be coming to collect the money, but Dump seems unconcerned.
 Mr. Sunshine does arrive, and Dump initially tries to bluff him, at one point intercepting his gun and trying to shoot him, not noticing it is unloaded.
 The three men proceed to play mind games with each other, Dump trying to sow doubt between the longtime partners, while Kid tells Mr. Sunshine that when he did try to hop a train to get away from the heist, he had been shot by an unknown party.